 A fixed fee arrangement is an alternative to the standard hourly rate used by solicitors with a fixed price for each stage of legal work.
 It is not dictated by the time spent.
 This gives certainty of legal cost enables you to budget for your lawyer’s fees.

-Too often a solicitor is instructed on a general time cost basis and the client loses control or forgets that they are paying for every minute of the solicitor’s time, whether that is time spent reviewing huge volumes of documents, time spent on endless phone calls or in drafting large letters or complex documentation.
+Some solicitors instructed on a general time cost basis lose control or forget that clients are paying for every minute of the solicitor’s time, whether that is time spent reviewing huge volumes of documents, time spent on phone calls or in drafting large letters or complex documentation.

-Time evaporates quite quickly in such circumstances and so it may be preferable for the client and his solicitor that a specific sum of money be agreed for a fixed block of work.
+Where cases have the potential to become time consuming and lengthy, it can be preferable for the client and his solicitor that a specific sum of money be agreed for a fixed block of work.
 This is what is meant by a fixed fee arrangement.